 - begin risk assessments that include a strong vendor risk management component

-- draft new cyber policies or review prior policies
+- draft new EU cyber security policies or review prior policies

 - examine existing technology controls to determine whether or not they meet current industry best practice

 - appoint a Chief Information Security Officer (CISO).

 - provision of Chief Information Security Officer (CISO) for Board of Management

 - provision of Cyber Security Advisor for investment advisers and fund boards

 - cyber risk assessment including vendor risk assessment

 - cyber policy drafting

 - annual review and remediation of any attendant issues